Nazi chic: Europe and United States

-1950s–1960s
+Forerunners

+1950s–1970s

 The American Hells Angels motorcycle club wore Nazi memorabilia as early as the 1950s, member Sonny Barger stated that the group's obsession with Nazi paraphernalia was "not political" and partially originated from one early member who got hold of a "Nazi belt" that was brought back from the Second World War by his father.
 Barger stated "The Nazi flag was hung outside their clubhouse merely "to piss people off".
 Additionally, a patch worn by select club members consists of two Nazi-style SS lightning bolts below the words "Filthy Few".
 Some law enforcement officials claim that the "Filthy Few" patch is awarded only to those who have committed or are prepared to commit murder on the club's behalf.

 During the 1960s, territorial surfers formed loose gangs that surfed in a certain break or beach and fiercely protected their "territory" from outsiders.
 These surfers were known as "surf punks" or "surf nazis".
 The term "surf nazi" initially arose to describe a territorial, aggressive, and obsessive surfer.
-The term was originally used simply to denote the strict territorialism, violence and hostility to outsiders of these types of surfers.
 Some surf clubs in the 1960s, particularly at Windansea in La Jolla, embraced the term by performing Nazi salutes, wearing swastikas and Stahlhelm helmets, and painting swastikas on their surfboards and on the Windansea pump house.
 American artist Ed Roth sold plastic Nazi stormtrooper helmets to surfers in the 1960s, and told Time magazine, "That Hitler really did a helluva public relations job for me."
-Surfer Miki Dora would be known for spray painting swastikas on his surf board, while surfer Matt Warshaw later stated, "We’d paint a swastika on something for no other reason than to piss people off.
+Surfer Miki Dora was noted as a pioneer of surfer "localism" by The New Yorker and would be known to spray paint swastikas on his surf board, while surfer Matt Warshaw later stated, "We’d paint a swastika on something for no other reason than to piss people off.
 Which it did.
 So next time we’d paint two swastikas, just to piss ’em off more."

 In the mid-1960s, some filmmakers looking for edgy and controversial ideas incorporated Nazi themes into their works for shock value, which became known as Nazi exploitation films, with the 1965 film Censored described as having "the dubious honour of being the very first skinflick to mix Nazis and naked women".

-During the mid-to late 1960s, musicians such as Keith Moon of the Who, Brian Jones of the Rolling Stones, and Vivian Stanshall of Bonzo Dog Doo-Dah Band would wear nazi uniforms in publicity photoshoots.
+Additionally, musicians such as Keith Moon of the Who, Brian Jones of the Rolling Stones, and Vivian Stanshall of Bonzo Dog Doo-Dah Band would wear nazi uniforms in publicity photoshoots.
 Guitarist Ron Asheton of the Stooges collected Nazi memorabilia and wore a swastika armband along with an Iron Cross on stage during live performances with the band.